-As of March 2017, for residents in the continental US the Financial Eligibility Thresholds for a Spouse Visa are as follows.
+As of March 2020, for residents in the continental US the Financial Eligibility requirements for Spouse Visas are as follows.

 Required Annual Income